DETAILED ACTION

 The prior art is silent on the hmAbs listed in Tables 1-4 of the specification.
 In a review article written by Malik in 2023, 3 years post filing (Vaccine 2023, Vol. 11, 1328), it states “to date, no specific antiviral drugs have been approved for dengue virus treatment.” (page 7, 3rd paragraph, 1st line).
 Malik teaches genomic mutations in the viral genome and drug resistance are the major obstacles in the process of vaccine development (page 7, 4th paragraph, lines 4-5).
 Malik teaches antibody-dependent enhancement (ADE) is a phenomenon in which certain antibodies, instead of neutralizing them, actually enhance the entry of a virus into target cells and facilitate its replication.
 Since dengue virus have four different serotypes, a primary infection with one of these serotypes usually leads to long-lasting protective immunity against that particular serotype, but subsequence infections with a different serotype can lead to more severe disease due to ADE (page 12, lines 1-6).
 Malik teaches ADE poses a major obstacle to the development of a dengue vaccine and vaccine candidate must ensure that the induced antibodies are highly neutralizing and do not enhance viral entry, as well as elicit a balanced immune response to multiple dengue serotypes to reduce the risk of ADE during subsequent infections (page 12, 2nd-3rd paragraph).

-As such, at the time of filing of the present application, whether neutralizing antibodies isolated from 3 patients may treat and/or prevent dengue virus in human or other animal is unpredictable.
+As such, at the time of filing of the present application, whether neutralizing antibodies isolated from 3 patients may provide therapeutic treatment of dengue virus in human or animal is unpredictable.

 The amount of experimentation required to practice the invention

-Based on the state of art at the time of filing and post filing, there are considerable obstacles for the development of dengue virus vaccine and/or treatment, especially in pregnant women, rendering treating and/or preventing dengue viral infection using neutralizing antibody as disclosed in Table 1-4 of the present application.
+Based on the state of art at the time of filing and post filing, there are considerable obstacles for the development of dengue virus vaccine and/or treatment, especially in pregnant women, rendering treating dengue viral infection using neutralizing antibody as claimed of the present application unpredictable.
 A skilled artisan would have to rely solely on the teaching from the specification to practice the method as claimed.
 However, the specification only provide limited information for these hmAbs with varying level of potency toward DENV3 in vitro and in one mouse model.
 The specification does not teach how to overcome the art recognized obstacle, especially ADE, in human subject or animal model.
 The specification does not provide any evidence that said hmAbs can treat pregnant women.
-Therefore, a skilled artisan would have to engage in undue experimentation to practice the method as claimed in claims 13-25 and 61.
+Nor does the specification teaches whether antibody encoded by sequences having 70% or above identity with SEQ ID NO: 25 and 26, or SEQ ID NO: 51 and 52 provides neutralizing activity with hmAbs having 100% sequence identity with SEQ ID NO: 25 and 25, or SEQ ID NO: 51 and 52.
+Therefore, a skilled artisan would have to engage in undue experimentation to practice the method as claimed to its full scope.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to CELINE X QIAN whose telephone number is (571)272-0777.
 The examiner can normally be reached M-F (8-4:00).